annopohjala/syadmin-homework/README.md

 There are two containers running in Compose:
 - Localstack emulates the AWS endpoints.
 When you destroy the localstack container, all AWS resources are lost.
-- tfrunner is an Ubuntu machine to contain the work environment, so you would only need Docker to run the project.
+- tfrunner is an Ubuntu container to encapsulate the work environment, so you would only need Docker to run the system.
-- Terraform state file is in `1ot-platform-state-local`.
+- Terraform state file is in `1ot-platform-state-local` S3 bucket.
 - You can also use awscli on tfrunner for testing, but the homework is designed so it wouldn't be necessary.

 ### Helpers